QuICC/QuICC-Solver/Components/Transform/src/Fft/Chebyshev/LinearMap/Projector/README.md

 See below for details on each step:

 ### Mathematica reference

-The easisest thing to do is to modify an existing reference.
+The easiest thing to do is to modify an existing reference.
 Some caveats/things to consider:

 - Be sure that the reference is placed in the `build` directory.
 Some Mathematica ref files will not have a general path generation but it's hardcoded into the notebook and needs to be changed.